Chloe (2009 film)

-Chloe is a 2009 erotic thriller film directed by Atom Egoyan, a remake of the 2003 French film Nathalie....
+Chloe is a 2009 erotic thriller film directed by Atom Egoyan, a reimagining of the 2003 French film Nathalie....
 It stars Julianne Moore, Liam Neeson, and Amanda Seyfried in the title role.
 Its screenplay was written by Erin Cressida Wilson, based on the earlier French film, written by Anne Fontaine.

-Despite receiving mixed reviews from critics, the film was a commercial success and it grossed more at the worldwide box office than any of Egoyan's previous films.
+Chloe premiered at the 2009 Toronto International Film Festival on September 13, 2009, before being released on March 10, 2010 in France and March 26, 2010 in the United States and Canada.
+Despite receiving mixed reviews from critics, the film grossed $13.6 million worldwide and broke Egoyan personal box office records, and the film eventually became a commercial success by capitalizing on additional revenue streams.

 Plot

 Catherine is a gynecologist, her husband David is a college professor, and they have a teenage son, Michael.
 Catherine suspects David of having an affair after she sees a cell-phone picture of him with a female student.

 At a restaurant, Catherine encounters a young woman named Chloe and realizes she is a call girl.
-One day, she also notices Chloe from her office window, entering an upscale bar, and surmises that they work in the same neighborhood and Chloe goes there to meet clients.
+One day, she notices Chloe from her office window, entering an upscale bar, and surmises that they work in the same neighborhood.
+Chloe goes to the bar to meet clients.
 Catherine goes there to meet Chloe and tells her that she wants to hire her to test David's loyalty.
+Catherine gave Chloe information about her husband.

 Chloe reports back that David kissed her, saddening Catherine.
-She asks that Chloe show her the results of her tests for sexually transmitted diseases.
+Chloe and David's relationship develops sexually, and Catherine asks that Chloe show her the results of her tests for sexually transmitted diseases.
 Chloe brings the test results to Catherine's office, where she meets Michael and flirts with him.

 Catherine and Chloe meet multiple times, and Chloe describes in explicit detail her sexual encounters with David, which arouses Catherine.
 During a meeting at a hotel where Chloe says she had a tryst with David, Chloe kisses Catherine.
 Catherine, surprised by this, abruptly leaves.
 Later, she is taken aback by David's awareness of the scent of her lotion; it is the same lotion that Chloe wears.
 Upset by this, Catherine leaves and meets with Chloe again at a hotel, where she asks how David touches her.
-Realising that she is heartbroken, Chloe seduces, dominates and has sex with Catherine.
+Realizing that she is heartbroken, Chloe consoles Catherine, leading to a sexual encounter.